 What happens if the defendant is found guilty of breaking the peace bond?

 Being found guilty of breaking a peace bond is a serious matter.
-The defendant may get a criminal record and, depending on the seriousness of the breach, could get up to two years in jail.
+The defendant may get a criminal record and, depending on the seriousness of the breach, could get up to four years in jail.
 It is rare for a defendant to get the maximum sentence.
 A common sentence for a first offence is release on probation with conditions such as staying away from you and your family.